garybgenett/garybgenett.net/projects/gary-os/index.md

 | /etc/env.d/90xsession                     | Added                | ~~Remove~~ = Keep
 | /etc/X11/Sessions/dwm                     | Modified             | ~~Restore~~ = Keep

-	#WORK: all the "sets" variables like RCUPDT
-	#WORK: FSSKIP variable, add list here, add note to variable, just like in \_release for table
-	#WORK: double-check against _prepare_config

 Some other important changes, which must all be reset manually:

   * Linux kernel configuration, sourced from `linux` directory
   * Funtoo system configuration, sourced from `gentoo` directory
+	#WORK: FSSKIP variable, add list here, add note to variable, just like in \_release for table
   * The `#{RCUPDT}` commands in the `gary-os` package file, sourced from the `gentoo/sets` directory
+	#WORK: all the "sets" variables like RCUPDT
   * Root password set to `gary-os`

-	#WORKING:NOW: test make unpack when linux -> linux-4.18.6-gentoo
-	#WORK actually, got a reset to defaults, now... only the \*.tar.xz files remain...

 	#WORKING : validate
-	create/document "reset" option in "\_release"... manual changes are up to the reader... need gpt/mbr partitions for below... maybe use the "grub.sh" script... otherwise, suggest the proper partitions...
+	create/document "reset" option in "\_release"... manual changes are up to the reader... need gpt/mbr partitions for below... maybe use the "grub.sh" script... otherwise, suggest the proper partitions... add partition table to grub section, and reference here...

 	#WORKING : document somewhere a mounted chroot build as a form of install... (man, am i getting too nuts, here?)
 	#WORKING : make install --reset == \_prepare\_config --reset || \_prepare\_config